wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <img alt="terraform-comp-colored-650x261-36439" width="650" height="261" src="https://user-images.githubusercontent.com/300046/30870914-62437728-a2a2-11e7-8e6a-e3c847f7984f.jpg"><small>(Click to pop-up full screen image <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#.63ls7fpkq">colorized from Gruntwork's blog</a>)</small></a>

 Ansible, Chef, Puppet, SaltStack install applications.<br />
-Terraform installs infrastructure in cloud and VM as workflows.<br />
+Terraform installs infrastructure in cloud and VM as <strong>workflows</strong>.
 Kubernetes orchestrates (brings up and down) Docker containers.

 Terraform and Ansible can work in unison and complement each other.
 Terraform can bootstrap the underlying cloud infrastructure and then Ansible provisions the user space.
 To test a service on a dedicated server, skip using Terraform and run the Ansible playbook on that machine.
 Derek Morgan has a <a target="_blank" href="https://github.com/linuxacademy/terransible">"Deploy to AWS with Ansible and Terraform" video class</a> at LinuxAcademy which shows how to do just that, with <a target="_blank" href="https://github.com/linuxacademy/terransible">code</a> and <a target="_blank" href="https://www.lucidchart.com/documents/view/c1ceaa2b-647c-49bd-9dca-bcaffc04be3b">diagram</a>.

 <a name="Immutable"></a>

+WARNING: Terraform does not support rollbacks.

 "Immutable" means once instantiated, it doesn't change.
 In DevOps, this strategy means individual servers are treated like "cattle" (removed from the herd) and not as "pets" (courageously kept alive as long as possible).

-"When I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting because I can just re-run the script."
+Immutable and idempotent means "when I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting because I can just re-run the script."

-WARNING: Terraform does not support rollbacks in any meaningful way.

 Terraform also provides <strong>parallel execution</strong> control, iterations, and (perhaps most of all) management of resources already created (desired state configuration) over several cloud providers (not just AWS).